observablehq/plot/docs/features/scales.md

 ```
 :::

 Log scales also support a **base** option, say for powers of two.
-This does not affect the scale’s encoding, but it does change which ticks are shown.
+This does not affect the scale’s encoding, but it does change where ticks are shown.

 :::plot
 ```js